wildtechgarden/server-alpine-linux-docs4web/src/recommended-tweaks-and-configs/_index.md

 title: Recommended tweaks and configuration
 tags: ["alpine","configuration","docs","hosting","linux","self-host","sysadmin-devops"]
 series: ["docs4web","alpine-linux-local-server"]
-description: "Configure backups on all systems, and create a more comfortable termianl environment for system on which you use the shell."
+description: "Configure backups on all systems, and create a more comfortable terminal environment for system on which you use the shell."
-summary: "Configure backups on all systems, and create a more comfortable termianl environment for system on which you use the shell."
+summary: "Configure backups on all systems, and create a more comfortable terminal environment for system on which you use the shell."
 ---

 ## Overview